-- Defends clients in employment-related litigation involving claims of discrimination, harassment, retaliation, and breach of employment contract
+- Defending clients in employment-related litigation involving claims of discrimination, harassment, retaliation, and breach of employment contract

-- Litigates non-compete, raiding, breach of fiduciary duty, and other employee mobility matters in state and federal court and before arbitral tribunals, including FINRA
+- Litigating non-compete, raiding, breach of fiduciary duty, and other employee mobility matters in state and federal court and before arbitral tribunals, including FINRA

-- Represents employers in labor relations matters, including union representation elections, grievance arbitrations, and unfair labor practice charges before the NLRB
+- Representing employers in labor relations matters, including union representation elections, grievance arbitrations, and unfair labor practice charges before the NLRB

-- Advises corporate clients on employee benefits and executive compensation matters, and represents plan sponsors in ERISA litigation
+- Advising corporate clients on employee benefits and executive compensation matters, and represents plan sponsors in ERISA litigation

-Writing frequently on labor, employment, and litigation issues for various publications, Mr. Green is also the Assistant Editor of the Trade Secrets & Employee Mobility Blog.
+Writing frequently on labor, employment, and litigation issues for various publications, Daniel is also the Assistant Editor of the Trade Secrets & Employee Mobility Blog.